 Engine Hours Errors and Omissions:

 This coverage solely protects legal claims regarding a boat’s engine and nothing else.
-For example, a claim that is made saying that an error or problem in a boat’s engine caused it to be unable to run as long as it should have been able to run.
+For example, a claim is made saying that an issue with the boat’s engine caused the boat to not last as long as it should have been able to.

 Protection and Indemnity Coverage: